Spring Youth Mountain Bike Camp

 Where: The Buffalo Bean Trail (Cochrane Ag Society)

-Who: This program is for girls only, 11-15 years old looking to learn mountain biking in a fun and welcoming environment with Coach Richelle.
+Who: This program is for girls only, 12-15 years old looking to learn mountain biking in a fun and welcoming environment with Coach Richelle (Thursday) and Coach Mel (Tuesday).

 Skill or experience requirements: